Protein crystallization: Temperature

 Temperature is another interesting parameter to discuss since protein solubility is a function of temperature.
 In protein crystallization, manipulation of temperature to yield successful crystals is one common strategy.
 Unlike pH, temperature of different components of the crystallography experiments could impact the final results such as temperature of buffer preparation, temperature of the actual crystallization experiment, etc.

 Chemical additives

 Chemical additives are small chemical compounds that are added to the crystallization process to increase the yield of crystals.
 The role of small molecules in protein crystallization had not been well thought of in the early days since they were thought of as contaminants in most case.
-Smaller molecules crystallize better than macromolecules such as proteins, therefore, the use of chemical additives had been limited prior to the study by McPherson.
-However, this is a powerful aspect of the experimental parameters for crystallization that is important for biochemists and crystallographers to further investigate and apply.
+Small molecules are thought to help if/when they are incorporated as "packing bridges" in the crystal contact interfaces.
+It is currently not possible (as of 2017) to rationally determine what small molecules to use to improve chances of crystallization.

+Protein modification

+A classic way to crystalize is by adding a small amount of protease to the droplet, as digestion may yield a more crystallizable fragment by removing unstructured regions.

+Chemical modification can be used to improve crystallization.
+The most commonly used is reductive methylation, which changes surface lysines in a way that usually reduces entropy.